The Definitive Guide to iPhone Photography Accessories.

 There are some great accessories that can really unbridle your creativity and make shooting easier.
 So here’s the definitive collection of iPhone photography tools.
 (Every option available is not covered, just the ones I’ve found to be the best quality or most useful.)

-- The Moment Wide v2 is one of the most beautiful lenses ever created.
-Period.
-Built with negligible barrel distortion (bowed lines), this lens has beautiful keystoning (trapezoidal exaggeration) and takes unbelievably crisp images.
-It’s excellent for landscape and architectural photography with an 18mm⇔ view when placed over the iPhone built-in Wide lens.
+- The Moment Wide M-Series is one of the most beautiful lenses ever created.
+Built with negligible barrel distortion (bowed lines), this lens has beautiful keystoning (where lines on the edges lean in) and takes crisp images.
+It’s excellent for landscape and architectural photography with an 18mm⇔ view when placed over the iPhone’s built-in Wide lens.
 I also have a deeper review of this lens here.

-- The Moment Superfish, a beautifully-smooth, 170º fisheye lens that was designed to leave no awkward curved black edges on your photos.
+- The Moment Fisheye, a beautifully-smooth, 170º fisheye lens that was designed to leave no awkward curved black edges on your photos.

-- Moment New Macro gives you 10x of truly sharp magnification with a 25mm⇔ lens that focuses down to .7" This lens is excellent for duplicating 35mm slides
+Moment Macro M-series gives you 10x of truly sharp magnification with a 25mm⇔ lens that focuses down to .7" This lens is excellent for duplicating 35mm slides

-The folks at PhoneSkope make this awkward looking adapter to attach binoculars, monoculars, field scopes and telescopes to your iPhone.
-Scope mounts are a whole other rabbit hole, but I’ll note that if you don’t have a really good optical device ($200+) attached to your phone, you’ll be disappointed with the results.
+The folks at PhoneSkope make an awkward-looking adapter to attach binoculars, monoculars, field scopes and telescopes to your iPhone.
+Scope mounts are a whole other rabbit hole, but I’ll note that if you don’t have a really good optical scope ($200+) to attach to your phone, you’ll be disappointed with the results.

-Most of the filters available for the iPhone don’t work with the iPhone Plus models’ dual lenses.
-But if you’re using Moment lenses, Moondog Labs 52mm Mount lets you use standard 52mm photo filters on the Tele and Macro.
-The most useful filter is a Circular Polarizer for removing reflections, saturating colors and enlivening the sky.
+More filter options are becoming available for the iPhone and For the attachable lenses.
+Sandmarc, Polar Filters, Moment and Moondog Labs all have neutral density and circular polarizing filters and mounts.
+The most useful filter is a Circular Polarizer for removing reflections, saturating colors and deepening the sky.
 This effect is hard to duplicate in editing.

 To anchor your camera firmly to a tripod, you’ll need a mount that holds the camera.
 Fortunately there are scads of good ones available.

 - For cool factor alone the Manfrotto TwistGrip is my fave.
 It’s all-metal design folds flat in your pocket, stands on its own and has a cold shoe on top for attaching a light or a mic.
-Squeeze the top and bottom from the back of the bracket before tightening for proper locking.
-They also make a bracket and handle you can add for shooting video.
+Tip: Squeeze the top and bottom from the back of the bracket before tightening for proper locking.
+Manfrotto also makes a bracket and handle you can add for shooting video.